 - What other loan options do I have?

 - Bottom line

 - Frequently asked questions about conventional mortgage loans

 How conventional loans work

 A conventional mortgage loan is any conforming or nonconforming loan that isn’t secured by the federal government.

-- Conforming loans meet the funding criteria of Fannie Mae and Freddie Mac and falls below the Federal Housing Finance Agency’s (FHFA) annual dollar limit.
-In most states, this limit is set at $424,100, but it can be higher in high-demand metropolitan housing markets such as Alaska, Washington, DC, and California.
+Conforming loans meet the funding criteria of Fannie Mae and Freddie Mac and fall below the Federal Housing Finance Agency’s (FHFA) annual dollar limit.
+As of 2019, this limit is set at $484,350 in most states, but it can be higher in high-demand metropolitan housing markets such as Alaska, Washington, DC, and California.

 When determining your mortgage rate, lenders are interested in more than just your credit score.
 Here are a few other factors your lender consider:

 - Debt-to-income ratio.
 Your debt-to-income ratio (DTI) is the percentage of your monthly income that goes toward debt.
 To qualify for a conventional loan, you’ll need a DTI of no more than 43%.